orophile07/Airline_Traffic_Analysis_2022/README.md

 ✈️ Airline Traffic Analysis – India 2022

-📊 Project Overview
+📊 Project Overview:

 This project presents an in-depth analysis of Airline Traffic Data for various Indian airlines in the year 2022.
 The dataset used is a real-time dataset sourced from Kaggle, containing 2906 rows of flight-level information.
 The objective is to derive actionable insights into flight operations, pricing, delays, and customer satisfaction — using Power BI and Excel as primary tools.

-🎯 Objective
-The primary objective of this project is to:

-Analyze flight patterns, pricing strategies, and performance metrics of Indian airlines in 2022.

-Identify key operational bottlenecks such as frequent delays and low-rated services.

-Provide data-driven insights to support airline management in optimizing scheduling, pricing, and customer satisfaction.

-🏢 Business Problem Addressed
-Airline operators often face challenges such as:

-High variability in flight delays and durations.

-Unoptimized pricing strategies leading to reduced competitiveness.

-Poor customer experience resulting in low ratings.

-This analysis addresses these challenges by:

-Revealing total revenue generated per month wise and also average ticket price.

-Evaluating the relationship between pricing and cabin class.

-Analyzing customer ratings to uncover gaps in service quality.

-🧰 Tools & Technologies Used
-Power BI – for building interactive dashboards and data visualizations.

-Excel – for initial data cleaning and exploration.

-DAX (Data Analysis Expressions) – to create custom measures, KPIs, and time-based calculations.

-📊 Power BI Insights & Visualizations
-The interactive Power BI dashboard includes:

-Price comparison across cabin classes and airlines.

-Origin-Destination route mapping to visualize flight frequency.

-Monthly trends in traffic and delays.

-📈 Key Business Insights
-Airlines with higher delays tend to have lower customer ratings.

-Premium cabin classes are priced up to 2.5x more than economy but don’t always correlate with higher ratings but tends to give the most revenue.

-Some carriers consistently maintain on-time performance with above-average customer satisfaction.

-📌 Conclusion
-This project serves as a comprehensive airline performance monitoring tool that can help:

-Airline executives optimize routes and pricing

-Marketing teams identify customer pain points

-Operations managers improve scheduling and delay mitigation
+🎯 Objectives:

+1. The primary objective of this project is to:

+2. Analyze flight patterns, pricing strategies, and performance metrics of Indian airlines in 2022.

+3. Identify key operational bottlenecks such as frequent delays and low-rated services.

+4. Provide data-driven insights to support airline management in optimizing scheduling, pricing, and customer satisfaction.

+🏢 Business Problem Addressed:

+1. Airline operators often face challenges such as.

+2. High variability in flight delays and durations.

+3. Unoptimized pricing strategies leading to reduced competitiveness.

+4. Poor customer experience resulting in low ratings.

+5. This analysis addresses these challenges by:

+6. Revealing total revenue generated per month wise and also average ticket price.

+7. Evaluating the relationship between pricing and cabin class.

+8. Analyzing customer ratings to uncover gaps in service quality.

+🧰 Tools & Technologies Used:

+1. Power BI – for building interactive dashboards and data visualizations.

+2. Excel – for initial data cleaning and exploration.

+3. DAX (Data Analysis Expressions) – to create custom measures, KPIs, and time-based calculations.

+📊 Power BI Insights & Visualizations:

+1. The interactive Power BI dashboard includes:

+2. Price comparison across cabin classes and airlines.

+3. Origin-Destination route mapping to visualize flight frequency.

+4. Monthly trends in traffic and delays.

+📈 Key Business Insights:

+1. Airlines with higher delays tend to have lower customer ratings.

+2. Premium cabin classes are priced up to 2.5x more than economy but don’t always correlate with higher ratings but tends to give the most revenue.

+3. Some carriers consistently maintain on-time performance with above-average customer satisfaction.

+🧮 What more can be added:

+1. Top-performing and underperforming routes based on ratings.

+2. Revealing popular origin-destination pairs and flight frequency.

+📌 Conclusion:

+1. This project serves as a comprehensive airline performance monitoring tool that can help:

+2. Airline executives optimize routes and pricing

+3. Marketing teams identify customer pain points

+4. Operations managers improve scheduling and delay mitigation

 📣 Feel free to explore the dashboard, suggest improvements, or fork the repo!